Titleist AP3 Irons Review

 Slightly Larger Clubheads

-Most Amateur golfers usually have a misconception that the Titleist golf clubs are designed for difficult to hit good players.
-This usually comes from the fact that a player either strikes the ball very good or always hits the ball sideways most of the time.
+Most Amateur golfers have a misconception that Titleist golf clubs are designed for difficult-to-hit good players.
+This misconception usually comes from the fact that a player either strikes the ball very well or always hits the ball sideways.

-To come up with new Titleist AP3 irons, Titleist had to listen to the less-pure ball striker’s grumblings.
-Its blade lengths were designed to be slightly longer compared to those of AP2s while the clubhead smaller than the AP1s.
-In essence, the clubhead size increase made the AP3 more forgiving.
+To develop new Titleist AP3 irons, Titleist had to listen to the less-pure ball striker’s grumblings.
+Its blade lengths were designed to be slightly longer compared to those of AP2s, while the clubhead was smaller than the AP1s.
+The increase in the clubhead size made the AP3 more forgiving.

 New Clubhead Design